 • Save

-Now, for this absolute value in Python example, we are going to use the CSV data in the image above.
+Now, for this absolute value in Python example, we will use the CSV data in the image above.
 If needed, see the post about Pandas read csv method to understand the steps in importing data from a CSV file.
-Here’s how to do it, with the example file (python_absolute_value.csv):
+Here’s how to do it with the example file (python_absolute_value.csv):

 import pandas as pd